sharc-lab/RealProbe-doc/docs/source/tutorial/ex1.rst

 Example 1: Matrix multiplication (Single function)
 ==============================

-We will now first demonstrate the end-to-end RealProbe workflow with a Vitis HLS project implementing a simple matrix multiplication kernel.
-This example is from `Kastner et al.'s excellent Parallel Programming for FPGAs github <https://github.com/KastnerRG/pp4fpgas/>`_.
+In this section, we'll explore the end-to-end workflow of RealProbe with a Vitis HLS project that implements a basic matrix multiplication kernel.
+This example is from `Kastner et al.'s excellent Parallel Programming for FPGAs github repository <https://github.com/KastnerRG/pp4fpgas/>`_.
+The tutorial example setup includes HLS source files (matrixmultiplication.cpp), testbench files (matrixmultiplication-top.cpp), and data files (matrixmultiplication.gold.dat), along with a pre-configured hls.tcl script.

-This project has already been set up with HLS source files including matrixmultiplication.cpp, testbench files matrixmultiplication-top.cpp, and matrixmultiplication.gold.dat.
-This project's hls.tcl file is already prepared with the example too.
-Let's first look into the hls.tcl script, and then run it.

 Preparing Vitis HLS tcl Script
 --------------------

-Vitis HLS can be run from the GUI, but also in batch mode from a Tcl script.
-Below is the example format of hls.tcl file, and RealProbe reads solution_name, project_name, target_device for future bitstream generation.
+Vitis HLS can be operated through the GUI or via a batch-mode Tcl script.
+Below is a breakdown of the hls.tcl script structure, crucial for RealProbe as it reads ``solution_name``, ``project_name``, and ``target_device`` for future bitstream generation:

-1. Set variables
+1. Define Variables

 .. code-block::